Pentalini/CYDCasino---offline-casino-game-for-cyd-s-Royal-Casino-/README.md

 You are NOT allowed to:
 - Sell this software in its original or slightly modified form
 - Redistribute this project as your own
-- Upload or share copies of this project without permission
+- Redistribute this project outside of this repository without permission

 If you create a significantly modified and original project based on this code, you may distribute or sell it, but it must not be a direct copy or minor variation.